 - Account draining: The first and the obvious method to monetize compromised attacks is to drain the accounts of the funds contained therein.

-- Money laundering: Compromised accounts serve as a conduit for money laundering, whereby, fraudsters transfer the proceeds of a crime multiple times and across multiple accounts until the roundabout journey results in fraudsters reclaiming the money as 'clean' money.
+- Money laundering: Compromised accounts serve as a conduit for money laundering, whereby, cybercriminals transfer the proceeds of a crime multiple times and across multiple accounts until the roundabout journey results in attackers reclaiming the money as 'clean' money.
 Multiple transfers also make it difficult to trace, as the origin gets obscured.

-- Credit applications: In this type of fraud, compromised accounts are used to open new lines of credit by making fraudulent credit applications.
-Fraudsters may hold the compromised accounts for months together before using them.
+- Credit applications: In this type of attack, compromised accounts are used to open new lines of credit by making fraudulent credit applications.
+Cybercriminals may hold the compromised accounts for months together before using them.
 This not only enables them to avoid raising suspicion but also makes it challenging to identify the attack.

 Busting the ROI of Fintech Fraud

-The increase in the number of digital users and reliance on digital channels on the internet and via mobile apps has elevated the level of expectations that customers have from their financial services providers.
+The increase in the number of users and reliance on digital channels on the internet and via mobile apps has elevated the level of expectations that customers have from their financial services providers.
 Therefore, the onus of providing a secure and seamless experience rests with these digital businesses.
 Furthermore, fintechs and financial institutions have additional responsibility of compliance with a number of regulations that mandate them to ensure security and privacy of customer data.

-Aware of the challenges that financial institutions are facing at multiple fronts, fraudsters are taking advantage of the situation by studying the defense mechanisms and devising ways to circumvent them.
-For example, fraudsters are now aware that many defense mechanisms require more nuanced human interaction.
+Aware of the challenges that financial institutions are facing at multiple fronts, cybercriminals are taking advantage of the situation by studying the defense mechanisms and devising ways to circumvent them.
+For example, cybercriminals are now aware that many defense mechanisms require more nuanced human interaction.
 They have, therefore, found a method to bypass these defenses through the use of human fraud farms, also known as click farms.
-These adaptations and the use of advanced techniques not only make it simpler for fraudsters to launch sophisticated and complex financial account takeover attacks, but also extract rewards faster than deployment of countermeasures.
+These adaptations and the use of advanced techniques not only make it simpler for black hat hackers to launch sophisticated and complex financial account takeover attacks, but also extract rewards faster than deployment of countermeasures.

-Financial account takeover can result in serious monetary losses to banks and fintechs.
-In case the attack is successful, these institutions also run the risk of non-compliance and bearing the burden of paying hefty penalties.
+Financial ATOs can result in serious monetary losses to banks and fintechs.
+In the event of a successful attack, these institutions also run the risk of non-compliance and bearing the burden of paying hefty penalties.
 In addition, they stand to lose customer trust and erosion of brand equity, which takes years of effort to build.
 The right solution can not only stop ATOs and credential stuffing attacks, but maximize an enterprise's return on investment as well.

 To avoid losses—both tangible and intangible—banks and fintechs need effective solutions that can help them safeguard the interests of their business and customers.
-Having said that, account takeover attacks are not easy to detect.
+Having said that, ATO attacks are not easy to detect.
 Therefore, financial institutions of the current digital era cannot solely rely on traditional defense approaches or point solutions.
 This is because these solutions often lack the ability to cope up with the evolution in attack tactics and therefore, cannot ensure the level of protection needed today.

 The need for digital-first fintechs and banks is an approach that can protect long-term and from new attack techniques, without adding friction to the customer journey.
-They need a solution that eases out their burden and frees them from absorbing fraud losses as a business cost.
+They need a solution that eases out their burden and frees them from absorbing cyber attack losses as a business cost.

 Arkose Labs for Financial Services and Fintech

 Arkose Labs is a trusted partner for leading global financial institutions when it comes to customers' account security with an accessible and customer-focused user experience.
-To learn how Arkose Labs helps fintechs and banks ward off financial account takeover attacks, book a demo now.
+To learn how our platform helps fintechs and banks ward off financial ATOs, kick some bot and book a meeting with us today!